WilsonIsaac/liferay-course-integrating-with-commerce/README.md

-# liferay-commerce-courses-baseline
+# Integrating with Liferay Commerce

-This repository contains the baseline for the Commerce Courses
+This repository contains the baseline for the Integrating with Liferay Commerce that belongs to the Liferay Commerce Developer Learning Path

 ## Table of Contents